OPID | 2019 Spring Conference on Teaching & Learning

-UW System’s 2018 OPID Spring Conference on Teaching and Learning will feature some of the extraordinary work unfolding in classrooms – in-person and virtual – on campuses throughout the University of Wisconsin System.
-We invite faculty and instructional academic staff to share their experiences with teaching in an age of digital learning.
-We are seeking exemplars of innovative, critical, and reflective teaching and learning — joyful moments, as well as challenges, disappointments, and re-visions.
-Exemplars do not necessarily need to include Internet and digital media, but there should be an acknowledgement of the impact they have on student learning and, consequently, our teaching.
-We envision a conference where participants will leave reinvigorated with the joy of teaching.
+OPID’s annual spring conference will feature some of the extraordinary teaching and learning taking place in classrooms – in-person and virtual – throughout the University of Wisconsin System.
+We invite faculty and instructional academic staff to share their experiences with teaching and learning, and how their identities inform how and what they teach.
+We welcome examples of innovative, critical, and reflective teaching and learning – joyful moments, as well as challenges, disappointments, and re-visions.
+Proposals do not necessarily need to focus on the thematic focus of identities and pedagogies, but there should be an acknowledgement of the impact identity has on pedagogy.
+We envision a conference where participants will leave reinvigorated with the joys of teaching and learning.

 Starting points for conceptualizing your proposal: